mims-harvard/PrimeKG/README.md

 PrimeKG is hosted on [Harvard Dataverse](https://doi.org/10.7910/DVN/IXA7BM) with the following persistent identifier [https://doi.org/10.7910/DVN/IXA7BM](https://doi.org/10.7910/DVN/IXA7BM).
 When Dataverse is under maintenance, PrimeKG datasets cannot be retrieved.
 That happens rarely; please check the status on [the Dataverse website](https://dataverse.harvard.edu/).

 ## License
-PrimeKG codebase is under MIT license.
-For individual dataset usage, please refer to the dataset license found in the website.
+PrimeKG codebase and associated tools are released under the MIT license.
+Please note that this license specifically refers to the PrimeKG software, and is distinct from any licenses governing the PrimeKG dataset itself.
+For individual dataset usage, refer to the respective dataset licenses available on data website.